Overlaid Tessellations

 Author : Gavin Theobald

-Good dissections can be made when two shapes can both be easily dissected to form tiles that repeat to form tessellations where both tessellations repeat with the same symmetry.
+Good dissections can be made when two shapes can both be easily dissected to form tiles that repeat to form tessellations where both tessellations repeat with the same regularity and with the same symmetry.

-The first tessellations that we will look at all repeat with square symmetry and so can be overlaid.
+The first tessellations that we will look at all repeat with a square tiling and have the same symmetry and so can be overlaid.

 Here is the square itself: